zhouhanxie/zhouhanxie.github.io/_pages/about.md

   - /about.html
 ---

 Welcome!
 I'm a PhD student (2023-) at UC San Diego working with [Prof. Julian McAuley](https://cseweb.ucsd.edu/~jmcauley/), and a Research Scientist at [Google DeepMind](https://deepmind.google/).
-My research explores the intersection of NLP and personalization.
+My work explores the intersection of NLP and personalization.

 I have spent wonderful summers interning at [Allen Institute for AI](https://allenai.org/) and [Google](https://www.google.com/).
 I did my undergraduate study at UC Irvine, where I worked on robustness and interpretability in NLP with [Prof. Sameer Singh](https://sameersingh.org/).